Review: ‘The Outrun,’ starring Saoirse Ronan, Paapa Essiedu, Nabil Elouahabi, Izuka Hoyle, Lauren Lyle, Saskia Reeves and Stephen Dillane

 This often-bickering couple has a son together named Arthur, nicknamed Artie (played by Samuel Logan), who’s about 11 or 12 years old.
 Artie stays in the background for most of the movie.
 Artie also doesn’t speak until the last third of the film, when the quarantine lockdown has lifted and the COVID-19 vaccination has become available.
 This family trio lives in a cluttered, upper-middle-class two-story house.

 There are two scenes where Artie is briefly shown on a backyard trampoline.
-The movie quickly shows only person outside of the household: a boy who’s around the same age as Artie and who lives next door.
+The movie quickly shows only one person outside of the household: a boy who’s around the same age as Artie and who lives next door.
 This unnamed boy doesn’t speak in the movie, but he also has a backyard trampoline that he’s seen jumping on at the same time as Artie.
 Viewers will get the impression that even without a quarantine, Artie is a loner anyway because he and his parents never mention Artie not being able to hang out with any friends during the lockdown.

 The beginning of “Together” doesn’t waste time in showing the volatile relationship between these on-again/off-again lovers.
 It’s the first day of the quarantine lockdown, and they’ve just come back from stocking up on food from a grocery store, where a lot of panic buying was going on.
 This argumentative couple—who talk to the camera, as if they’re filming video diaries for an audience—can’t even agree on the name their son should be called.
 He thinks their son should be called Artie, while she prefers Arthur.